Approved persons have to know and meet our regulatory requirements, as well as understand how to apply them.

 - meet and abide by the rules of our fit and proper test

-- report anything that could affect their ongoing suitability to us and the authorised firm via Form D (PDF)
+- report anything that could affect their ongoing fitness and propriety to us and the authorised firm via Form D (PDF)

-- must act with due skill, care and diligence in carrying out their controlled function
+- You must act with due care, skill and diligence

-- must observe proper standards of market conduct in carrying out their controlled function
+- You must observe proper standards of market conduct

-- performing a significant influence function (SIF) must take reasonable steps to ensure that the business of the firm for which they are responsible in their controlled function is organised so that it can be controlled effectively
+SC1 You must take reasonable steps to ensure that the business of the firm for which you are responsible is controlled effectively

-- performing a SIF must take reasonable steps to ensure that the business of the firm for which he is responsible in his controlled function complies with the relevant requirements and standards of the regulatory system
+SC2 You must take reasonable steps to ensure that the business of the firm for which you are responsible complies with the relevant requirements and standards of the regulatory system

 We will take disciplinary action against approved persons who:

-- act in a way that is inconsistent with the rules for controlled functions
+- act in a way that is inconsistent with the rules for senior management functions

 - knowingly work together to breach their firm’s rules